Our Mission

 President

-Sarah Porter is a passionate advocate for both education and basketball, combining these fields to create lasting impact.
+Sarah is a passionate advocate for both education and basketball, combining these fields to create lasting impact.
 In 2022, she co-founded The Hoopers Collective with Mailoni Henson and later rebranded it with Abigail Leaupepe-Tele to provide a holistic and inclusive experience for female hoopers.
 Whether athletes aim to elevate their game or simply enjoy playing for fun, The Hoopers Collective offers a supportive community.

 Sarah's college basketball journey began at Ole Miss before she transferred to UC Santa Barbara, where she earned a bachelor's degree in Sociology and set the Big West 3-point record by hitting 9 of 11 shots in a single game.
 She continued her education and athletic career at the University of Utah, earning a master’s degree in education.
 While at Utah, she finished in the top 4 for Pac-12 3-point percentage, shooting 41%, and tied the school record with 8 made 3-pointers in a game.